Glossary

 Personal pronouns

-Personalpronomen; the pronouns ich, du, er, sie, es, wir, ihr, sie and the declined forms mich, mir, dich, dir etc.
+Personalpronomen; the pronouns ich, du, er, sie, es, wir, ihr, sie and their declined forms mich, mir, dich, dir etc.

 ich, du, uns, euch